 Location and Parking at Busch Gardens Tampa

 Busch Gardens Tampa is located at 10165 McKinley Dr, Tampa, FL 33612.
 This is just a bit over an hour from Orlando, home to Universal Orlando Resort, Walt Disney World Resort and SeaWorld Orlando.
 Not a bad drive for a day trip in the midst of an Orlando vacay and toadally worth it.

-General parking is $25 and preferred has seasonal pricing starting at $28 (annual passholders have discounted or free parking depending on which pass tier you have.)
+General parking is $25 and preferred parking has seasonal pricing starting at $30 (annual passholders have discounted or free parking depending on which pass tier you have.)
 General parking is across the street from the park, so you can either walk to the entrance or hop on a tram.
 There's a tunnel under McKinley Drive for the trams, along with a sidewalk for pedestrians, so you can cross the busy street with ease.

 Busch Gardens Tampa Attractions

 Busch Gardens Tampa is home to 15 wild rides that are sure to get your adrenaline pumping ... well, don't worry, not ALL of them.
 There are seven coasters that we classify as "thrilling," plus a few family favorites and a couple of water rides too.
 The highlight for us at Busch Gardens Tampa is Falcon's Fury, a drop tower that leans you slightly forward before plummeting you 335 feet.
 It even scares ME, the bravest frog of them all!

 In spring 2019, the park opened a brand-new ride called Tigris.
 It’s Florida’s tallest launch coaster that propels you forward AND backward into several loops and twists.
 I tested it out for you, and I can confirm it’s not for the faint-hearted.
 But it sure is a whole lot of fun, and it’s over before you know it!